Website relaunch without ranking loss: The complete guide

 - Verify conversion tracking

-- Track rankings daily and compare with pre-relaunch
+- Track rankings daily and compare them with the pre-relaunch results.

 - Compare organic traffic weekly